London Heart Rhythm Program

 Atrial Flutter Ablation

 Atrial flutter ablation is a procedure used to treat an abnormal heart rhythm (atrial flutter) that originates in the atria.
 The procedure involves using a catheter to apply energy and create scar tissue in specific areas of the heart to interrupt the abnormal electrical circuit responsible for atrial flutter.
-This helps restore and maintain a normal heart rhythm.
+This procedure has a 95% success rate.
+A small percentage of patients may require a repeat procedure if atrial flutter recurs.

 What to Expect During the Procedure